soo-h/DASweepDetect/README.md

-### <2>Configuration file description of simulation data
+### <2>Configuration file format description

-Configuration files can be found in the DASD/simu_config folder, which contains five types of configuration files: hard sweep; hard linkage sweep; soft sweep; soft linkage sweep and neutral.
+Configuration files can be found in the example/simu_config folder, which contains five types of configuration files: hard sweep; hard linkage sweep; soft sweep; soft linkage sweep and neutral.
 Each type of configuration file corresponds to one configuration file.
 Configuration parameters to consider include:

 - rep：Simulation times (Default is 2500, which means 2500 simulations are performed and 2500 sets of selective sweep simulation data are generated)
 - hap：Chromosome numbers contained in the population genome (Default is 100)